 For the growing army of luxury fans in the BRIC economies, these smaller accessories are providing an accessible introduction to European brands.
 In luxury, it seems, smallness works across both the traditional old-world markets and the white-hot new world.

-The trend for miniaturisation is also at the heart of one of the biggest shifts in British consumer behaviour as well.
+The trend for miniaturization is also at the heart of one of the biggest shifts in British consumer behavior as well.
 According to a Mintel report published last week, British wine consumption is declining for the first time in more than a decade.
 Meanwhile, vodka drinking in the UK has risen 40% over the past two years.